HimpeWillem/OpenTrafficCenter/README.md

 ### Select and visualize data along a selected corridor

-Run the main file VISUALIZECORRIDOR.m or VISUALIZECORRIDOR_no.m to start the application.
+Run the main file VISUALIZECORRIDOR.m or VISUALIZECORRIDOR_noDB.m to start the application.
 It is recommended to run this file section by section following the inline instructions, the outprints displayed in the command window or the text inside pop-up figures.

 The general steps of phase 1 are: